No image description available.

 • Divvy, Chicago's bike-sharing system, and CTA buses and trains are great modes of transit during OHC.
 Many neighborhoods are easily accessible by CTA.
 Many sites and self-guided tours are typically located within walking distance of one another.
 For sites and self-guided tours not located along CTA routes, Metra train service is available.
 Some OHC neighborhoods have free or metered street parking.

-• Discover captivating events and activities at various Open House Chicago sites throughout the weekend.
-These experiences are designed to celebrate architecture, delve into Chicago's rich history, and showcase local businesses and organizations.
+• OHC includes engaging events and activities at various sites throughout the weekend.
+These experiences are designed to celebrate architecture, explore Chicago's rich history and showcase local businesses and organizations.
 Explore the offerings of each site by visiting their respective pages and viewing the 'Visitor Experience' section.
-Stay tuned for information and updates about sites for 2024.

 • CAC members receive exclusive benefits and discounts throughout OHC.
 More information about specific discounts and benefits can be found here.